apache/incubator-datalab/USER_GUIDE.md

 On this tab you can also edit your credentials (click on pen icon) or delete (click on bin icon).

 ### Git UI tool (ungit) <a name="git_ui"></a>
+Confirm you want to do backup by clicking "Apply".
 On every analytical tool instance you can see Git UI tool (ungit):

 <p align="center">